About Queensland, Australia

 Many international students graduate from our high schools each year.
 Most of these students wish to further their education at a tertiary institution after they finish Year 12.
 To be eligible for further study here in Australia you will need to consider your choice of subjects carefully so that you are eligible for an Overall Position (OP) score.
+Students entering Year 11 in 2019 and beyond will be eligible for an Australian Tertiary Admission Rank (ATAR) which is awarded on completion of Year 12.
 Further information about subject choice and tertiary options after high school will be available at your host school via the guidance officer here in Australia.

 Why do I need overseas student health cover?

 The Australian Government requires all international students to have Overseas Student Health Cover(OSHC) for the duration of their student visa as part of their visa conditions.
 Make sure you are fully aware of the basic medical and hospital services covered by this insurance.
 More information can be obtained at Department of Home Affairs.